Stratis-Dermanoutsos/Full-Stack-Notes/README.md

-# Full-Stack Roadmap 2021
+# Full-Stack Notes

-This is a repository holding information and resources for everyone interested in becoming a Full-Stack Web Developer in 2021.
+This is a repository holding information and resources for everyone interested in becoming a Full-Stack Web Developer.

 As you can see, the [Tech Stack section](#tech-stack) includes many different technologies.
 However, I have included notes and resources for only those I have personally worked with and learnt myself.